Are you searching for the best Kink BMX frames?

 There are built-in chain tensioners as well as removable brake hardware, including holes for gyro tabs.

-This frame is made with EVERYONE in mind as it has sizes from 20″ even to 21.25″!
+This frame is made with EVERYONE in mind as it has sizes from 20″ to 21.25″!

-Crosscut specs:
+Kink Crosscut frame specs:

 - Top Tube Length: 20″, 20.5″, 20.75″, 21″, 21.25″